Indigenous education: Educational gap

-Some Indigenous people view education as an important tool to improve their situation by pursuing economic, social and cultural development; it provides them with individual empowerment and self-determination.
-Education is also a means for employment; it is a way for socially marginalized people to raise themselves out of poverty.
-However, some education systems and curricula lack knowledge about Indigenous peoples ways of learning, causing an educational gap for Indigenous people.
+Some Indigenous people view education as an important tool to improve their situation by pursuing economic, social and cultural development that provides them with individual empowerment and self-determination.
+Education is also a means for employment and a way for socially marginalized people to raise themselves out of poverty.
+However, some education systems and curricula lack knowledge about Indigenous ways of learning, causing an educational gap for Indigenous people.
 Factors for the education gap include lower school enrollments, poor school performance, low literacy rates, and higher dropout rates.
-Some schools teach Indigenous children to be "socialized" and to be a national asset to society by assimilating, "Schooling has been explicitly and implicitly a site of rejection of Indigenous knowledge and language, it has been used as a means of assimilating and integrating Indigenous peoples into a 'national' society and identity at the cost of their Indigenous identity and social practices".
+Some schools teach Indigenous children to be "socialized" and to be a national asset to society by assimilating.

 Intercultural learning is an example of how to build a bridge for the educational gap.
 Other factors that contribute to the education gap in Indigenous cultures are socioeconomic disadvantage, which includes access to healthcare, employment, incarceration rates, and housing.
 According to the Australian Government Department of the Prime Minister and Cabinet in their 2015 Closing the Gap Report, the country was not on track to halve the gap in reading, writing and numeracy achievements for Indigenous Australian students.
 The government reported that there had been no overall improvement in Indigenous reading and numeracy since 2008.